avimaybee/what2wear/README.md

 *   **Virtual Wardrobe:** Easily add, categorize, and manage your clothing items.
 You can upload images, add details like brand, color, and material, and even track the last time you wore an item.
 *   **Context-Aware Recommendations:** Our recommendation engine takes into account multiple factors to suggest the perfect outfit:
     *   **Weather:** Real-time weather data, including temperature, humidity, and chance of precipitation.
-    *   **Calendar Events:** The app syncs with your calendar to suggest appropriate attire for your appointments, whether it's a business meeting or a casual brunch.
-    *   **Activity Level:** What2Wear considers your planned activities for the day to ensure your outfit is comfortable and practical.
 *   **Personalized Suggestions:** Our machine learning models learn your style preferences over time.
 The more you use the app and provide feedback on the recommendations, the better it gets at suggesting outfits you'll love.
 *   **Outfit Logging:** Keep a visual diary of your daily outfits.
 This helps you track your style evolution and avoid repeating outfits too often.